Have you ever had something on your mind but can’t find the words to express how you feel or what you are thinking?

 Frustrating wasn’t it?
 Welcome to the mind space of a 2 year old.

 At age two, your child is able to comprehend much more than they are able to communicate.

 Your toddler has ideas, emotions and understandings that can be overwhelming when they are not able to share them.
 They simply do not have the words or are still learning how to piece their words together to tell the world.
 This is very frustrating for them and can often end in tears.

 How can us parents help?

 The key to building vocabulary is talking and in turn, listening.
-The more us parents talk, the more opportunities we are offering our child to listen and learn the context of the words we are saying.
+The more us parents talk, the more opportunities we are offering our child to listen.
+This will help your child learn the context of the words we are saying.

 Repetition makes the words memorable and concretes the definition when used in context.

 Play to your child’s interests to keep them engaged in the activity.

 Do you have a dinosaur lover?
 Use dinosaurs in your play!